 - Paul O’Grady: For the Love of Dogs

 - Knocking at the Door

 Of course the most common and noticed reactions are when they start growling, barking, or whining.
 It’s quite comical to see your dog concerned about something you know very well to be made up.

-Some dogs will go on and on barking until their owners either get after them to calm down and be quiet or turn the TV off all together.
+Some dogs will go on and on barking until their owners either get after them to calm down and be quiet or turn the TV off altogether.

-Other Jack Russell owners say that they will just loose interest after a while and go to sleep.
+Other Jack Russell owners say that they will just lose interest after a while and go to sleep.

 The comical truth is that some of us get more entertainment watching our Jack Russells watching TV than actually watching the programs ourselves!